wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <a name="ControlSmartPhone"></a>

-### PRODUCT 10 - Mobile phone remote control
+### SOLUTION 10 - Mobile phone remote control

-MAKE FOR SALE: Control your smart phone remotely, such as make it ring so you can find it.
+Control your smart phone remotely, such as make it ring so you can find it.

 0. Design interfaces